shawlu95/Beyond-LeetCode-SQL/Interview/01_User_Status_Update/README.md

 ### Solution
 ```
 UPDATE Advertiser AS a
-LEFT JOIN AdDaily AS d
+LEFT JOIN DailyPay AS d
 ON a.user_id = d.user_id
 SET a.status = CASE
     WHEN d.paid IS NULL THEN "CHURN"